Prague locals tire of tourists, 30 years after end of Communism

 One of the most acute problems is a lack of affordable accommodation, as many apartments are converted into offices or short-term lodgings.

 Airbnb listed nearly 12,000 properties in Prague last year, according to Prague’s development institute IPR.
-The district encompassing the city centre has lost nearly half its residents.
-Registered voters totalled 21,556 in 2017 from 36,862 in 1990.
+The district encompassing the city center has lost nearly half its residents.
+Registered voters totaled 21,556 in 2017 from 36,862 in 1990.

 Tourists now crowd the historic streets and often take advantage of cheap beer to party late into the night.